-This subject discusses the individuals health related needs that result from the normal aging process.
+This subject discusses the individuals health-related needs that result from the normal aging process.
 Focus is on the older adult in their struggle to maintain, promote, and restore health.
-It also discusses assistance for the challenges of abnormal disorders such as dementia and related conditions.
+This course deals with the psychosocial and physiological changes that occur in the older adult.